-Employee self-evaluation is recommended as part of your performance development planning process.
-It is used to engage and involve employees in taking a close look at their performance.
+Employee self-evaluations are recommended as part of your company's performance development planning process.
+These self-reported surveys are used to engage and involve employees in taking a close look at their performance.

 In doing the preparation before the meeting, employees can spend time thinking about what they want to achieve and accomplish in their careers.
 They can consider factors such as the next job for which they'd like to prepare.
 They can tell the manager about the kinds of help they will need to achieve their goals.

 Every employee needs to develop a career path that will allow them to create a fulfilling work life.
 The most engaged and motivated employees are ones who have a path that they can see themselves achieving and that makes them able to achieve their goals and dreams.

 Take a look at the examples below and then choose some or all of these sample questions for the evaluations your employees do regarding their performance and career plans in your organization.